Cloudmersive/Cloudmersive.APIClient.Java/docs/EditDocumentApi.md

 # **editDocumentDocxGetImages**
 > GetDocxImagesResponse editDocumentDocxGetImages(reqConfig)

-Get images from a DOCX
+Get images from a Word DOCX document

 Returns the images defined in the Word Document (DOCX) format file